 Join Our Team

 Honeymoon Israel (HMI) provides immersive trips to Israel for locally based cohorts of couples that have at least one Jewish partner and are early in their committed relationship, creating communities of couples who are building families with meaningful connections to Jewish life and the Jewish people.
-In its first 24 months of operations, HMI ran 34 trips for more than 600 couples from 9 cities.
-By 2020, HMI expects to run at least 40 trips for more than 800 couples from 16 different cities per year.
+In its first three (3) years of operations, HMI has run 55 trips for more than 1,000 couples from 14 cities.
+By 2020, HMI expects to run at least 40 more trips for 800 more couples from 18 cities across N. America.

-Honeymoon Israel is seeking a full-time professional to coordinate activities in the Boston area in collaboration with local Jewish organizations for cohorts of young couples who apply for the Honeymoon Israel trips.
-The staff person must live full-time in Boston, and will be responsible for convening the collaborative partners in the area and developing a cohesive strategy for engagement and follow-up.
+Honeymoon Israel is seeking a part-time professional to coordinate activities in the San Diego area in collaboration with local Jewish organizations for cohorts of young couples who apply for the Honeymoon Israel trips.
+The staff person must live full-time in San Diego, and will be responsible for convening the collaborative partners in the area and developing a cohesive strategy for engagement and follow-up.

 - Build relationships with both trip participants and local partner organizations